Spring Garden Revival

 Norwood Municipal Resources for Sustainable Lawn Care & Community Programs

-Norwood residents have access to a range of municipal resources supporting sustainable lawn care.
-The UMass Extension and UMass Extension Turf Program offer science-based guidance on turf management.
-The Norwood Parks and Recreation Department organizes community workshops on grasscycling and organic lawn care, while Tree City USA events promote urban forestry.
-Norwood's Green Communities designation and participation in MVP programs reflect a commitment to environmental stewardship.
-Residents can also engage with the Massachusetts Audubon Society for pollinator-friendly landscaping initiatives.
+Norwood residents have access to a variety of municipal and state resources for sustainable lawn care.
+The UMass Extension Turf Program and UMass Extension offer science-based guidance on turf management, soil testing, and IPM.
+The Norwood Parks & Recreation Department coordinates community workshops on grasscycling and organic lawn care, while Tree City USA events promote urban forestry.
+Norwood's Green Communities designation and MVP programs support climate adaptation and sustainability.
+Residents are encouraged to participate in Massachusetts Audubon Society pollinator initiatives and to consult local agencies for technical assistance.

 Norwood Recreation Department